booydar/neural-note-tagging/readme.md

 ### Usage
-- Make sure you have a GPU or enough CPU to run a NN inference.
+- Make sure you have a GPU or enough CPU to run a NN inference
 - Install torch, transformers, sklearn
-- Add path to your DB to config.json.
+- Add path to your DB to config.json
 - Run tagging:
     python main.py
 - Visualize using some zettelkasten tool (e.g. [Obsidian](https://obsidian.md/))